AntoineD/docstring-inheritance/README.md

 # Licenses

 The source code is distributed under the MIT license.
-The documentation is distributed under the CC BY-SA 4.0 license.
+The documentation is distributed under the CC BY 4.0 license.
 The dependencies, with their licenses, are given in the CREDITS.rst file.

 # Installation